5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - The OpenCore Install Guide only provides *basic* settings to enable your primary display.
 It does not include additional connectors (except for Ivy Bridge Laptops).
 - In my case, the recommended framebuffer and device-id for the Intel UHD 620 differ: Dortania recommends AAPL,ig-platform-id `00009B3E` and device-id `9B3E0000` to spoof the iGPU as Intel UHD 630, while Intel HD FAQs recommends AAPL,ig-platform-id `0900A53E` and device-id `A53E0000` to spoof it as Intel Iris 655 which worked better for me in the end.
+- To resolve issues with HDMI handshake, you need to disable **Apple Graphics Device Control** (AGDC) as it can cause conflicts when using a spoofed spoofing SMBIOS/Board-ID with non-native macOS versions!

 ## 4. Understanding the Parameters
 Let's have a look inside Hackintool's "Connectors" tab to understand the parameters we are working with: